nschorgh/CaveXML/cavexml.md

 Practically, the hash code could be generated based on a limited number of entries, such as [state-or-province], [phys-area-name], and cave names (principal and other).
 The strings are merged into a single long string that serves as input for a hash code generator.
 Two caves in close vicinity of each other should not have the same name, so they ought to differ in one of those fields.
 And if location information is omitted from the record and the cave name is not unique, the ambiguity is fundamental.
 Hence, unique record identifiers can be generated automatically from CaveXML data records.
 They are not permanent, because they change with even minor edits.

 Another approach to generating unique record identifiers would have been to use the country name (or its ISO letter abbreviation) plus the national cave id, if available.
 Cave ids, such as cave numbers and cadastral numbers, are meant to be unique for each cave.
 A record may have more than one cave-id and, in principle, could even have more than one [country-name], but as long as a national cave id is available and unique to the cave, it could be used as unique record identifier.
 There is one infrequent, but serious flaw to this approach, namely that sometimes a cave system inherits its id number from one of its branches, namely when the system of assigning identification numbers is based on entrances.
-For example, Eisrohrhöhle and the Eisrohrhöhle-Bammelschacht-System in Germany both have the cadastral number 1337/118.
-This introduces fundamental ambiguities.
-Solving this problem is no different than introducing an international cave identification number that would identify every cave in the world uniquely.
-This is a problem that should be solved at a level beyond the CaveXML interchange format definitions.
+For example, Eisrohrhöhle and the Eisrohrhöhle-Bammelschacht-System both have the cadastral number 1337/118.
+This introduces fundamental ambiguities, which should be resolved at a level beyond the CaveXML interchange format definitions.
+An international cave identification number would identify every cave in the world uniquely.

 In other words, for CaveXML data the [cave-id] field is not required to be unique and record identifiers are cryptic codes that occasionally change (so they are not suitable for permalinks, unfortunately).
 There is another aspect to this choice of solution.
 Whereas a data interchange standard can require whatever it deems desirable, an XML-validator considers the content of one record at a time and does not perform cross-comparisons to find out whether a [cave-id] entry is also used in another record.
 This allows to perfectly align the interchange standard with what can be implemented in an XML schema definition, a technically elegant solution, because nothing else but a single XML validation is necessary to verify that a database follows the standard completely.